kanishkamanna/kanishkamanna/README.md

 ### Hi there 👋, I'm Kanishka.
 A Bioinformatics Scientist.
 Welcome to my GitHub!

+I live at the intersection between big data and biology.
+I have a keen interest in exploring and applying concepts from data science and computer science in bioinformatics and beyond!

+- 💻 I'm passionate about developing computational algorithms, pipelines and tools for multi-omics (genomics, transcriptomics and proteomics) research.
+For this, I code in python, R, Bash, and anything else that piques my interest.

+- 🧬 I believe in **open** science, **open** source software, and **reproducible** data analysis.

-I'm a Ph.D. graduate from the Joint Bioinformatics program at the University of Arkansas at Little Rock and University of Arkansas for Medical Sciences.
-I'm passionate about developing bioinformatics algorithms, pipelines and tools for multi-omics (genomics, transcriptomics and proteomics) research.
-Also, I have a keen interest in exploring and visualizing multi-omics datasets by applying concepts from data science and computer science.
+- 👨🏻‍🎓 I'm a Ph.D. graduate from the Joint Bioinformatics program at the University of Arkansas, Little Rock and the University of Arkansas for Medical Sciences.

 <!--